dredkin/deluge-rbb/README.md

 ==========

 This is a plugin for [Deluge](http://deluge-torrent.org) torrent client.
-By default, when started in client-server mode, Deluge has no option to choose destination folder for download, you have to enter it by hand.
+By default, when started in **client-server mode**, Deluge has no option to choose destination folder for download, you have to enter it by hand.
 The **Remote "browse" button** plugin eliminates this drawback by adding *"browse.."* button to Add torrent dialog.

 You can download .egg file for python 2.7 [here]